TechMax14/Project-3/README.md

   * Integration (contributor(s): Rebekah)
 * static/css folder contains the css to style the website (contributor(s): Angelo, Tait, Rebekah)
 * static/py folder contains the jupyter notebook with the SQL queries, transformation efforts, and file exports to provide data for the js scripts
-  * noaa-bigquery-scripts.ipynb (contributor(s): Rebekah, Max, Mauricio)
+  * noaa-bigquery-scripts.ipynb (contributor(s): Max, Mauricio, Rebekah)
 * static/data folder contains the data exported by the python code doing SQL queries and referenced by the javascript
   * stations_all.js is exported by the python code to contain all the data required by the javascript
   * stations_all.csv and stations_all.json contain the same data as stations_all.js but in other formats for readability in different ways
   * stations_prcp_detail.csv and stations_prcp_detail.json are exported for a time intensive query for precipitation so the data can be pulled in future sessions without redoing the query

 **Prototyping Branch**

-Research contributions: Everyone!
+<br>Research contributions: Angelo, Rebekah, Tait, Mauricio, Max

 # References
 * NOAA Global Surface Summary of the Day (GSOD) https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.ncdc:C00516